crazcalm/oral-english/clips/vacation.md

 - checkout: To physically leave a place or to mentally remove yourself from the situation.
 - splurge: freely spending money
 - preach: earnestly advocate (a belief or course of action)
+- big man: a male leader whose leadership is based on influence
 - [relax](https://cn.bing.com/images/search?q=People+Relaxing&FORM=RESTAB): make or become less tense or anxious
 - [marinating meat](https://cn.bing.com/images/search?q=define%3amarinating+meat&form=HDRSC2&first=1&cw=1084&ch=533): soak (meat, fish, or other food) in a marinade
 - [massage](https://cn.bing.com/images/search?q=massage&qs=n&form=QBIR&sp=-1&pq=massage&sc=8-7&sk=&cvid=D2F89B1700F84FB0BEBE8507EE7EB11D): the rubbing and kneading of muscles and joints of the body with the hands